COINtoolbox/RESSPECT/docs/learn_loop.rst

 ===================================

-Considering that you have previously prepared the time domain data, you can run the active learning loop in its current form either by using the :py:mod:`resspect.time_domain_loop` module:
+Considering that you have previously prepared the time domain data, you can run the active learning loop in its current form by using the :py:mod:`resspect.time_domain_loop` module:

 .. code-block:: python
     :linenos: